ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 :::note

-You can use the `key list` command to get any ledger address in the derivation sequence by changing the index parameter from `0` to the one desired, or to a list of them (for example: `2`, or `0,4,7`).
+You can use the `key list` command to get any Ledger address in the derivation sequence by changing the index parameter from `0` to the one desired, or to a list of them (for example: `2`, or `0,4,7`).
 Also, you can ask for addresses on `Fuji` with the `--fuji` parameter, and local networks with the `--local` parameter.